Robert Lewandowski and Christopher Nkunku lead the way in Fantasy Manager heading into the final round of unlimited transfers before the winter break.

-Here’s the Fantasy Team of the Season so far after seven rounds of fixtures…
+Here’s the Fantasy Team of the Season so far after 11 rounds of fixtures…

-Mr. Consistency in the only team still unbeaten in this season’s Bundesliga, Freiburg captain Günter doesn’t miss a minute for the league’s joint-meanest defence.
-He may have won half as many challenges as Frimpong, for example, but it’s his 21 points for passes to a shot that put him ahead.
-Playing mostly in a wing-back role, he’s a defender given great licence to get forward and also has two assists.
+Only Günter is outscoring Davies, among defenders.
+The Freiburg captain may have won around half as many challenges as his Bayern contemporary, but it’s his 36 points for passes to a shot, combined with his ever-present status in the Bundesliga's meanest back line, that put him ahead of the pack.
+What's more, playing mostly in a wing-back role, 'the Breisgauer Bobby Carlos' is a defender given great licence to get forward and also has four assists.

 Left wing-backs at Union are simply gold dust in Fantasy.
-It started with Christopher Lenz two seasons ago and has now continued with Gießelmann, who at 4.3M is behind only Joe Scally and Jordan Beyer for best-value rank in the entire league.
-He has two goals and an assist already this term, and has picked up good points for 10 shots – striker Lewandowski, for example, has had 30.
-He gets points and does so for next to no cost.
+It started with Christopher Lenz two seasons ago and has now continued with Gießelmann, who at 4.7M is behind only Joe Scally, Erhan Masovic, Fabian Bredlow and Jordan Beyer for best-value rank in the entire league.
+He has three goals and two assists already this term, and has picked up 20 points for shots alone.
+For reference, striker Lewandowski has amassed 38 in the same category.
+He gets points, and does so for next to no cost.

 Szoboszlai offers similar value, albeit for a higher outlay.
 The Leipzig playmaker started seven of his 11 Bundesliga appearances to date, registering two goals and an assist.
 In two of his three substitute appearances, he's struck once and set up two.
 He didn't manage to do either in the 2-1 win over Dortmund on Matchday 11, yet still picked up 15 points in a typically effervescent display in the final third.
 Indeed, 50 of his total points haul are the result of passes to a shot or direct efforts on goal.
 And the best bit?
 He's 4.4M cheaper than top-scoring teammate Nkunku.